Trans fat: Biochemical mechanisms

 The mechanisms through which trans fatty acids contribute to coronary artery disease are fairly well understood.
 The mechanism for their effects on diabetes is still under investigation.
 They may impair the metabolism of long-chain polyunsaturated fatty acids (LCPUFAs).
 However, maternal pregnancy trans fatty acid intake has been inversely associated with LCPUFAs levels in infants at birth thought to underlie the positive association between breastfeeding and intelligence.

 Trans fats are processed by the liver differently than other fats.
 They may cause liver dysfunction by interfering with delta 6 desaturase, an enzyme involved in converting essential fatty acids to arachidonic acid and prostaglandins, both of which are important to the functioning of cells.

 Intake of dietary trans fat disrupts the body's ability to metabolize essential fatty acids (EFAs, including Omega-3) leading to changes in the phospholipid fatty acid composition of the arterial walls, thereby raising risk of coronary artery disease.

-The major evidence for the effect of trans fat on CAD comes from the Nurses' Health Study – a cohort study that has been following 120,000 female nurses since its inception in 1976.
-In this study, Hu and colleagues analyzed data from 900 coronary events from the study's population during 14 years of followup.
-He determined that a nurse's CAD risk roughly doubled (relative risk of 1.93, CI: 1.43 to 2.61) for each 2% increase in trans fat calories consumed (instead of carbohydrate calories).
-By contrast, for each 5% increase in saturated fat calories (instead of carbohydrate calories) there was a 17% increase in risk (relative risk of 1.17, CI: 0.97 to 1.41).
-"The replacement of saturated fat or trans unsaturated fat by cis (unhydrogenated) unsaturated fats was associated with larger reductions in risk than an isocaloric replacement by carbohydrates."
-Hu also reports on the benefits of reducing trans fat consumption.
-Replacing 2% of food energy from trans fat with non-trans unsaturated fats more than halves the risk of CAD (53%).
-By comparison, replacing a larger 5% of food energy from saturated fat with non-trans unsaturated fats reduces the risk of CAD by 43%.

 Another study considered deaths due to CAD, with consumption of trans fats being linked to an increase in mortality, and consumption of polyunsaturated fats being linked to a decrease in mortality.